ctechfilmuniversity/ctechfilmuniversity.github.io/__content/2020-10-26-houdini_mathbeauty/2020-10-26-houdini_mathbeauty.md

 title: "Houdini Math Beauty"
 author: "Lena Gieseke"
 categories: Projects
-tags: PGS Houdini SS20 maths
+tags: PGS Houdini SS20 Maths

 # The cover image will be seen first.
 It will also be used to enlist your project amonst others.
 cover-image: uveg1.png # choose your desired image file format — must be supported by web browsers — only one